Dave Clark (baseball)

-David Earl Clark (born September 3, 1962) is an American former outfielder in Major League Baseball who played from 1986 to 1998.
-He most recently served as the first base coach and outfield instructor for the Detroit Tigers.
+David Earl Clark (born September 3, 1962) is an American former baseball outfielder who is the first base coach for the Houston Astros of Major League Baseball (MLB).
+He previously served as the first base coach and outfield instructor for the Detroit Tigers.
 He served as manager of the Houston Astros Double-A affiliate, the Corpus Christi Hooks (2005–2007), and led them to the Texas League Championship in 2006.
 He also served as the manager of the Houston Astros' Pacific Coast League Triple-A affiliate, the Round Rock Express and served as the manager for the Huntsville Stars, the double-A affiliate for the Milwaukee Brewers.
 He was the interim Manager for the Houston Astros at the end of the 2009 season.